 Accommodation included: local house under mosquito nets

-* Depending on the distance from the jungle nomadic camp to the Missionary village and the time it takes to get there, the team leader can take a decision to come back to Baigon or another missionary village 1 day earlier and stay overnight in Missionary village.
+*Depending on the distance from the jungle camp to the missionary village and the time required to return, the expedition leader may decide to return to Baigon or another missionary village one day earlier and stay overnight there.

 Day 12.
 April 9, 2026 (Thursday).
 BINAM VILLAGE — AGATS